-- 2.13 Other than for the limited proportion of the portfolio of assets with HP cash flows, firms will need (in accordance with [x] of the MA regulations) to demonstrate that the overall cash flows from the remaining proportion of the portfolio are fixed in terms of timing and amount, and cannot be changed by the issuers of the assets or any third parties.
-For this purpose, it is not sufficient for a portfolio of assets to provide cash flows that are predictable in aggregate to a very high degree. - 2.14 In addition to the limited exception for assets with HP cash flows, the MA eligibility conditions set out two exceptions to the requirement that the cash flows at the level of the portfolio be fixed.
-This is where firms have used: - inflation-linked assets to match the cash flows of inflation-linked obligations in an MA portfolio ([x] of the MA regulations); or - assets with cash flows that may be changed at the request of the issuer or a third party, provided that in such an event the firm receives sufficient compensation to allow it to obtain the same cash flows by re-investing in assets of an equivalent or better credit quality ([x] of the MA regulations).
+2.13 Other than for the limited proportion of the portfolio of assets with HP cash flows, firms will need (in accordance with regulation 4(9) of the IRPR regulations) to be able to demonstrate that the overall cash flows from the remaining proportion of the portfolio are fixed in terms of timing and amount, and cannot be changed by the issuers of the assets or any third parties.
+For this purpose, it is not sufficient for a portfolio of assets to provide cash flows that are predictable in aggregate to a very high degree.

+2.14 In addition to the limited exception for assets with HP cash flows, the MA eligibility conditions set out two exceptions to the requirement that the cash flows at the level of the portfolio be fixed.
+This is where firms have used:

+- inflation-linked assets to match the cash flows of inflation-linked obligations in an MA portfolio (regulation 4(9)(b) of the IRPR regulations); or - assets with cash flows that may be changed at the request of the issuer or a third party, provided that in such an event the firm receives sufficient compensation to allow it to obtain the same cash flows by re-investing in assets of an equivalent or better credit quality (regulation 4(9)(c) of the IRPR regulations).